unixorn/awesome-zsh-plugins/README.md

 - [tq](https://github.com/kitian616/tq-zsh-theme) - Displays `git` status, time, requires a Powerline font.
 - [traffic](https://github.com/fcce/traffic-zsh-theme) - A dark theme for ZSH.
 - [trajan](https://github.com/denisinla/trajan-zsh-theme) - A dark theme for ZSH.
+- [transient](https://github.com/olets/zsh-transient-prompt) - Add a transient prompt to your zsh command line — that is, make your current command line's prompt different from past command lines' prompts.
+For example, past prompts might not need to show as much contextual information.
+Or you might want to put past commands on their own line, instead of prefixed by a prompt, for easier selecting and copying.
+More details at [zsh-transient-prompt.olets.dev](https://zsh-transient-prompt.olets.dev/).
 - [trinity](https://github.com/de-luca/Trinity) - A simple theme based on [geometry](https://github.com/geometry-zsh/geometry).
 Includes `git` decorations.
 - [tron](https://github.com/iDoTron/tron-zsh-theme) - Includes `git` status, working directory, time, user@host and return status of last command decorations.
 - [troopert](https://github.com/TrooperT/Troopert-theme/) - Includes decorators for `git` status, last return code if non-zero, full pwd and a configurable display of `$RPROMPT`.